Cross Country K9 Training LLC

 Note: Your understanding of this training is imperative and reading this information including FAQ below is a prerequisite to registration.

 We use Copperhead and/or Rattlesnakes for training in Kentucky.
 Pat has been handling venomous snakes since he was a teenager and has a strong fondness and respect for them.
 Therefore, these snakes are not harmed, well cared for and rotated throughout the training season and returned to their precise capture location.
-Prior to each clinic the snakes are typically venom milked, fangs clipped, and mouth temporarily humanely secured adequately to prohibit opening to bite.
+Prior to each clinic the snakes are typically venom milked, fangs clipped, and mouth temporarily humanely secured adequately just enough to prohibit opening to bite.
 Nature provides replacement fangs in reserve that drop in to place usually within hours or a day of necessity.
+Thay are amazing reptiles.

 Various approaches to the snake can be deployed: upwind, downwind, visible, hidden and a snakeskin or item holding snake scent is used to expose the dogs to different levels of scent concentration.